ydahal1/ydahal1/jokes.md

-Why do pumpkins sit on people’s porches?

-They have no hands to knock on the door.
+How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!

 [
-Tue Aug  4 00:43:41 UTC 2026
+Wed Aug  5 00:40:11 UTC 2026
  ]